khagkhangg/sprite_sheet_solution/README.md

-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project

 ### Intro:
 &nbsp; The project is generally used for detecting sprites inside an sprite sheets, providing bounding box of each sprite.
-&nbsp; It can also detect most used color.
-&nbsp; It can also draw and colorize a mask from the initial image.
+It can also detect most used color.
+It can also draw and colorize a mask from the initial image.

 ### Usage:
 &ensp; Create a SpriteSheet object using: